Amirsaifi786/billing-software/README.md

-# Billing Software – Laravel Application
+# user role and permission with spatie  – Laravel Application

 <h3>Home Page of the Web</h3>

 <img src='https://github.com/Amirsaifi786/User_Role_Permission_And_Authorization_In_Laravel10/blob/main/screenshot/Screenshot 2025-06-17 154213.png'>

-This is a simple and powerful billing software built with **Laravel**.
-It allows you to manage customers, products, invoices, GST calculations, and reports efficiently.
+This is a simple and powerful user role and permission with spatie built with **Laravel**.
+It allows you to manage user, role, permission.

 ## 🚀 Features